Club Atletic Oradea: Rivalries

 CA Oradea's historical bitter rivals are Ripensia Timișoara (since the 1930s), but has also other important rivalries with teams based in the west part of Romania such as: UTA Arad or Politehnica Timișoara, rivalries established during the 1950s.
 In the past, CAO also had important rivals at the local level, matches against teams such as Stăruința Oradea or Crișana Oradea being recognized for their intensity.

 In the modern times, Club Atletic Oradea supporters maintain a bitter rivalry with Oradea-based FC Bihor Oradea, phoenix club of FC Bihor (1958).
-The history of FC Bihor and CAO relationship is complicated and with a lot of ups and downs, the establishment of the original FC Bihor, in 1958, meaned the death of the white-greens, situation that was almost repeated in 2022.
+The history of FC Bihor and CAO relationship is complicated and with a lot of ups and downs, the establishment of the original FC Bihor, in 1958, meant the death of the white-greens, situation that was almost repeated in 2022.
 A feeling of deja vu appeared when the Municipality of Oradea opted for the establishment of a new FC Bihor Oradea, but this time, CAO survived due to its private management and resources, but was needed to enroll a league below, in the Liga IV.
 In the modern era, an important local rivalry, but of lower intensity, is against Lotus Băile Felix.

 Youth program

 In 2017, after the re-foundation, CAO formed its academy following the partnership signed with CSM Oradea, the club which took over the youth academy of Bihor Oradea after its dissolution in 2016.
 Between 2020 and 2021, CAO–CSM Academy was coordinated by Stelian Farcău and Florin Farcaș (who was also the manager of CA Oradea's senior squad) and the coaches were Claudiu Mutu, Sorin Todea, Horea Rădulescu, Sorin Pop, Lucian Ciocan and Adrian Gongolea.
 In the summer of 2022, Club Atletic Oradea and CSM Oradea broke the partnership they had, "the white and greens" starting to form their own youth program, while CSM Oradea, supported by the Municipality of Oradea, starting to form their own senior squad, mainly with players that played for CAO.

+Starting with the summer of 2022, Club Atletic Oradea enrolled an U19 team in the County League, team that was ranked 3rd at the end of the season, then in the following season the U19 surprised the world of local football with and incredible campaign, under the command of a new coach, Andrei Haș, former captain of the team and won the County League, after a season full of drama.
+In the summer of 2024, CAO started a partnership with NAC Labdarúgó Egyesület, a club that promotes "white and green" values at the kid groups (between U9 and U15).
+At this moment, CAO has two youth squads (U19 and U15), while NAC has the kids groups, between U9 and U15.